 - The subway lines are surprisingly quiet and clean.
 Talking is not forbidden, but everyone is respectful of others.

-- Homeless people are really a rare sight and they didn’t panhandle.
+- Homeless people are really a rare sight.

 - There were several signs that smoking on the streets is prohibited and would result in a hefty fine.
 There were designated smoking areas, even on the streets, usually outside of the subways.

 - There are very few public trash cans.